bennyhuo/KotlinBlogTranslation/original/Kotlin M12 is out!.md

 <p></p>
 {% endraw %}

-The old syntax based on [...] is deprecated, so the compiler will issue warnings on your code.
+The old syntax based on <code>[...]</code> is <em>deprecated</em>, so the compiler will issue warnings on your code.
 To fix these warnings, press Alt+Enter and run a quick fix (individual or for the whole project).
 The aforementioned “Code Cleanup…” action also works for the whole project.
 ### Label Syntax Changed

-Since M12 @name is an annotation, but it had a meaning before, i.e. it was a label.
-We had to find some other syntax for labels, and now they are declared with @ at the end:
+Since M12 <code>@name</code> is an annotation, but it had a meaning before, i.e. it was a  [label](http://kotlinlang.org/docs/reference/returns.html#break-and-continue-labels) .
+We had to find some other syntax for labels, and now they are declared with <code>@</code> at the end:

 {% raw %}
 <p></p>